-- You are neither looking to commit to this person nor expect them to commit to you.
 If you want to be friends with benefits with someone, it’s important that you enter into this kind of relationship with full understanding and acceptance of what this means for both of you.
 This person isn’t your S.O., and this can have both its advantages as well as disadvantages depending upon your current wants and needs.
 It’s important to recognize that this person isn’t going to be able to provide you with the emotional support and care that are typically demonstrated by a partner in a committed relationship.
-That may include more intimate activities such as crying on their shoulder, attending family events, or going on a formal date.
+That may include more intimate activities, such as crying on their shoulder, attending family events, or going on a formal date.
 To keep the peace and avoid disappointment, set expectations from the start and keep the conversation open and ongoing to ensure you're both on the same page.

-- You and this person are on the same page about your FWB relationship.

-When you enter into a FWB relationship, you should discuss openly and honestly about the nature of your connection right from the start.
+When you enter into a FWB relationship, you should discuss the nature of your connection openly and honestly right from the start.
 To avoid confusion, hurt feelings, and misread signals, you should be totally forthright and in complete accord with each other about the nature of your relationship.
 That way, your no-strings connection can be as problem-free as possible.
 If you reach a disagreement about the situation, this may not be the arrangement for you.

-- Understand that this person may be with other people.
-If you’re thinking about entering a FWB relationship, it’s also important to keep in mind that your connection isn’t a monogamous one.
-In fact, either of you is free to date more people, have other FWB relationships and/or play the field as much as you’d like.
+If you’re thinking about entering a FWB relationship, it’s important to keep in mind that your connection isn’t a monogamous one.
+In fact, either of you is free to date more people, have other FWB relationships, and/or play the field as much as you’d like.
 In addition to protecting your physical health, it’s important that you protect your emotional health by understanding that your FWB relationship can end at any time and for any reason.
 You may agree to discuss other partners with one another or choose to not know the details.
 Either way, both of you need to set parameters around the use of protection and getting tested regularly for STIs.